huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-comment-menu-edit-dark.png"/>
 </div>

-You can also hide that comment.
+You can also hide a comment.
 Hiding a comment is irreversible, and nobody will be able to see its content nor edit it anymore.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-comment-hidden.png"/>